 Qin Shi Huang — First Emperor in History of China and His Unified Qin Dynasty

-Emperor Qin Shi Huang (259 BC — 210 BC), original named as Ying Zheng or Zhao Zheng, also respected as Zu Long or Shi Huang Di, was the founder of the first unified feudal empire, the Qin Dynasty, in the history of China.
+Emperor Qin Shi Huang (259 BC — 210 BC), originally named Ying Zheng or Zhao Zheng, also respected as Zu Long or Shi Huang Di, was the founder of the first unified feudal empire, the Qin Dynasty, in the history of China.

-He defeated other six kingdoms in the Warring States Period (403 BC — 221 BC), established the great Qin Empire that has unified language, currency, roads, measurement system, invented the Emperor System that had been implemented in China in the next two millenniums, constructed the Great Wall to defend against the Huns (or Xiongnu), and built an extremely grand and fancy mausoleum underground that was guarded by the Terra Cotta Warriors.
+He defeated other six kingdoms in the Warring States Period (403 BC — 221 BC), established the great Qin Empire that has unified language, currency, roads, measurement system, invented the Emperor System that had been implemented in China in the next two millenniums, constructed the Great Wall to defend against Xiongnu (or the Huns), and built an extremely grand and fancy mausoleum underground that was guarded by the Terra Cotta Warriors.